GutUrago/ethiodate/README.md

 ## Date Arithmetic

-You can add or subtract scalar date to and from the `ethDate` object.
+You can add or subtract scalar date to and from the `ethdate` object.
 The scalar represent number of days.

 ``` r